mekeetsa/gp40/README.md

 - USB HID keyboard/mouse/gamepad interface using RPI Pico
 - a keyboard (optional) stackable either on the upper or the bottom side
 - proper composite video output (no need to reduce the power in voltage)
+- added an optional bus contention remover
-- address decoder with ATF16V8B or g16v8s equivalent,
+- address decoder with ATF16V8B or g16v8s equivalent
   which provides a configurable MEMRQ map with 1 kB granularity
 - improved SD hardware (SD now runs on the CPU clock)
 - SD DOS version 8.12